open-synergy/mdbook-service/src/transaksi/service-quotation/penjelasan.md

 #### <a name="field-items">Items</a>

-Items services yang ditawarkan pada quotation.
+Items jasa yang ditawarkan pada quotation.

 #### <a name="field-term">Term</a>